Project Naptha: Security Concerns

 For any other software that is used on sites, one of the greatest concerns is due to issues arising regarding the balance between user experience and privacy.
 It is understood that the developers of Project Naptha are doing their best in attempting to allow the processing on the client side (i.e., within the browser).
 However, as text selected by users for extraction from the image are being processed in the cloud.
 This means that in order to achieve higher translation accuracy, there is still a need to rely on greater cloud processing and hence compromising on privacy.

 There is a default setting which helps to strike a delicate balance between having all the functionality made available and respecting user privacy.
 By default, when users begin selecting a text, a secure HTTPS request is sent.
 This is only contains the URL of the specific image and nothing else – no User Tokens, no Website Information, no Cookies or analytics and the requests are not logged.
 The server responds with a list of existing translations and OCR languages that have been done.
 This allows you to recognize text from an image with much more accuracy than otherwise possible.

 Depending on the preference of the users, this default function can be disabled by checking on the “Disable Lookup” item under the Options Menu.

 Future Developments

-Apart from the current software that allows one to manipulate texts inside the images, there is an experimental feature that plans to widen the ability of the software.
-Under this experimental extension, the software aims to allow users to search for texts inside images on a current page, serving as a great feature for all users.
+Project Naptha includes an experimental feature for searching text within images on the current page.

-Project Naptha has also been looking at different ways to improve on its limitations.
-Currently, text can only be of a rotation angle of not more than 30 degrees otherwise it would be of inferior quality.
-Project Naptha will aim to increase the quality in its future versions by using better-trained models and algorithms.
-There is also a possibility of the inclusion of transcription services that will be assisted by humans.
+The software has several technical limitations.
+Text rotated by more than 30 degrees may be recognized poorly.
+The developers have considered using improved models and algorithms in later versions, as well as adding human-assisted transcription.

-Also, the techniques of inpainting may leave marks on the original image, making it obvious that it has been edited.
-This technique is expected to improve as well, especially with a technique of detecting logic besides simply detecting fonts.
-Currently, inpainted reads fonts in this manner - if uppercase and super bold, then Impact font, if uppercase otherwise then XKCD font, and for everything else, Helvetica Neue.
+Inpainting can leave visible marks on an image.
+The font-matching system is also limited: it assigns Impact to bold uppercase text, XKCD to other uppercase text, and Helvetica Neue to other text.

-As acknowledged by Kwok, Project Naptha still has to improve on many of its functionality.
-The main reason is because in terms of its various subcomponents and algorithms, Project Naptha is a few years behind the state of the art.
-However, he firmly believes that over time, text recognition, translation and deletion can all be developed further and this immense potential is definitely one that will be exciting.
+Developer Kevin Kwok has said that some of Project Naptha's components and algorithms lag behind more recent methods.
+Its text recognition, translation, and removal tools remain under development.